 If you found this blog useful you may wish to consider purchasing a copy of Jodi-Anne’s book ‘Advice from a higher Source’ which contains 85 answers to questions about life.
 The paperback book or ebook can be purchased online at – http://www.lulu.com/spotlight/JMS2011.
 (Once you have clicked into view the description of the book, go to the top of the page and choose the flag symbol for your country, this will show you the price in your currency and enable you to purchase it in that currency)

-For those who have experienced significant traumas and who have had mental health challenges, it is best to learn TRE with a trained TRE provider like myself so that the TRE provider can make sure you learn how to use it safely and effectively.
+For anyone in the above categories, it is best to consult with a TRE provider, like me, to make sure TRE is suitable for you and to teach you how to use it safely.
 Once you have learned TRE and are confident in your use of it you will be able to use TRE at home on your own to help heal, balance and calm your body.
-If you would like to book an appointment to learn TRE with Jodi-Anne you can do so on her appointment booking online calendar.
+If you would like to learn TRE with Jodi-Anne you can book an appointment.

 The video I’m sharing here is the official Australian launch.
 Richmond who created the course gives an explanation of TRE then there is a group tremoring session (starting at approx 26 min into the video).
 Here you can see me and the others present tremoring.
 Each body moves in a different way as it shakes out what no longer serves it and integrates the shifts and changes.